slazav/pico_osc/pico_rec/Readme.md

 `

-The program implements a simple pipe protocol (see somewhere in my tcl_exp package): When it is started and an oscilloscope device is opened a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
+The program implements a simple pipe protocol (see somewhere in my tcl-device package): When it is started and an oscilloscope device is opened a prompt message is printed to stdout started with "#SPP001" and followed by "#OK" line.
 In case of an error "#Error: <...>" line is printed and program exits.